telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu18.04.3.md

 export CB_SKIP_FUNC_TESTS=0706_direct_https_notifications/direct_https_notifications.test
 ```
 Note that not only the name of the test case file, but also the directoy where it resides is part of the "identifier".
-This is so, because different functional test case directories can have test case files with the same name.
+This is so because different functional test case directories can have test case files with the same name.

 FYI: after following myself the instructions in the installation guides, the following functional tests failed for me: